qrush/gitready/README.md

 * Fork the project.
 * Create a branch with the ISO code for your language
+* Translate the front page headers, footers.
+Check out the other translated sites for an example, such as the [german one](http://de.gitready.com).
 * Translate as little or as many posts as you so desire.
 * The posts that aren't translated, add this to the YAML front matter (this way, untranslated posts don't show up):